marcelpetrick/cheatsheets/bash.md

 ### reboot
 ```$ shutdown -r now```

 ## binary file not executable?
-"No suche file or directory" - despite existing file and chmod +X ..
+"No such file or directory" - despite existing file and chmod +X ..
 ### check ELF information
 ```readelf -h binFile```